WE ARE HERE TO HELP

 Clothing Closet - Shoppers (Assist clients in selecting clothing) - Monday - 10 am-1 pm; Wednesday - 4:30 -7 pm

-Infant Resource - Volunteers to register clients, distribute infant necessities and sort clothing - Monday or Thursday - 10 am-1 pm (3rd and 4th week)
+Infant Resource - Volunteers to register clients, distribute infant necessities and sort clothing - Wednesday evening and fill in as needed during all open hours.

-The number of people living in food insecure households in the United States grew drastically in 2022.
+The number of people living in food insecure households in the United States grew drastically in 2024.
 In the U.S. 1 in 7 people, including 1 in 5 children live in food insecure households.
-The Community Ministry statistics for the month of March are local proof of that national trend.
-During March, the WSBC Community Ministries provided food for 658 individuals, produce for 705 individuals, personal care hygiene and/or household items for 74 homes, and clothing for 165 individuals (79 new clients).
-The Infant Resource Mission provided necessities for 80 babies and toddlers.
+The Community Ministry statistics for the month of May are local proof of that national trend.
+During May, the WSBC Community Ministries provided food for 918 individuals.
+This number, a direct example of the food insecurity and need in our community, is the second highest number of individuals ever served by the ministry in one month.
+We also provided produce for 533 individuals, personal care hygiene and/or household items for 150 homes, and clothing for 232 individuals (including 106 new clients).
+The Infant Resource Mission provided necessities for 77 babies and toddlers.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’